Contrast-Security-OSS/DeveloperLearnGuide/docs/Log Injection.md

 ---
 ## Log Injection

-### What Is It?
+### Overview

-**In Progress**
+Log injection involves the tampering of application or system log files via untrusted input.
+As logs provide an audit trail of events, it can be utilized following a more severe attack, in order to obfuscate its traces.

-In a log injection, a malicious user could provide newline characters in this input and spoof new log entries.
+In a log injection, a malicious user could provide newline characters in input in order to spoof new log entries.

-It's unlikely that this could cause real harm to any of the application stakeholders, but some regulations require log file integrity to be controlled.
+It's unlikely that this could cause real harm to any of the application stakeholders on its own, but some regulations require log file integrity to be controlled.

 ### How To Fix

 Sanitize or validate all input that is going to be logged.
-Make sure users can't provide newline characters that get into log messages.
+Ensure users cannot provide newline characters that are written into log messages.

 ## How can Contrast help?